 The restaurant even has requires a password to enter, which you must said correctly, or else you are made to do a stunt to gain entry.
 Our group was not able to give the right password, so we had to stand in a line and do a series of chorus line kicks.
 Once inside, we were treated to a plethora of Cold War era tchotckes, and a menu full of spy themed dishes and drinks.
 I could tell this was one of the more popular Milwaukee kids activities, as I saw plenty of families at the restaurant.

 In any city I visit, I love going to public markets.
-There’s something unique about being immersed in the sights and smells of a market, the bustle of the people interacting with the vendors, and the endless possibilities of things to buy and try.
+It helps feel like I'm traveling more like a local.
+Plus, there's something unique about being immersed in the sights and smells of a market, the bustle of the people interacting with the vendors, and the endless possibilities of things to buy and try.

 The Milwaukee Public Market is relatively new, opened in 2005, but it sits in a historic part of downtown Milwaukee that was well known for its commercial and warehousing activities.
 The market has a variety of artisan and ethnic products to buy, and there are also cooking classes you can watch.
 It's a popular place for Milwaukee sight seeing.